Part-DB/Part-DB-server/docs/configuration.md

     * `datastructure_create`: Creation of a new datastructure (e.g. category, manufacturer, ...)
 * `CHECK_FOR_UPDATES` (default `1`): Set this to 0, if you do not want Part-DB to connect to GitHub to check for new versions, or if your server can not connect to the internet.
+* `APP_SECRET`: This variable is a configuration parameter used for various security-related purposes, particularly for securing and protecting various aspects of your application.
+It's a secret key that is used for cryptographic operations and security measures (session management, CSRF protection, etc..).
+Therefore this value should be handled as confidential data and not shared publicly.

 ### E-Mail settings